MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/localization.md

 in detail in the
 [Native RTL Support blog](http://android-developers.blogspot.dk/2013/03/native-rtl-support-in-android-42.html).

-When using Android 4.2 (API level 17) and newer, aligment values can be specified with `start` and `end` instead of `left` and `right` (for example `android:paddingStart`).
+When using Android 4.2 (API level 17) and newer, alignment values can be specified with `start` and `end` instead of `left` and `right` (for example `android:paddingStart`).
 There are also new APIs like `LayoutDirection`, `TextDirection`, and `TextAlignment` to help build